 My husband was diagnosed with Parkinson’s disease.
 As his primary caregiver, what are some things I should know about his disease?

 After a Parkinson’s diagnosis, it can be overwhelming to learn about the different aspects of the disease and treatment.
+To acquire this information, I had to travel quite a few places, speak to doctors and speakers from the speaker bureau management and then implement what they advised.
 As you and your physician discuss treatment options, here are some general tips to help you support your loved one through his journey.

 Stay moving and exercising